owlbarn/tutorial/book/case-obj-detect/README.md

 ### Classification

 All anchor proposals from the previous layer are resized to a fixed size and fed into a 10-layer neural network that assigns to each of them probabilities that it belongs to each class (the network is pre-trained on fixed classes; changing the set of classes requires to re-train the whole network).
-Note that this step does not take as much time for each anchor as a full-fledged image classifier (such as Inception) since it reuses the pre-computed feature maps from the Feature Pyramid Network — there is no need to go back to the original picture.
+Note that this step does not take as much time for each anchor as a full-fledged image classifier (such as Inception) since it reuses the pre-computed feature maps from the Feature Pyramid Network, therefore no need to go back to the original picture.
 The class with the highest probability is chosen for each proposal and thanks to the class predictions, the anchor proposals are even more refined.
 Proposals classified in the ’background’ class are deleted.
 Eventually, only the proposals with an objectness over some threshold are kept, and we have our final detections, each coming with a bounding box and a label!

 ```
 let mrcnn_class, mrcnn_bbox =